 The MHRA Blue Guide confirms that material posted on UK websites (including social networking sites, blogs and discussion forums) and/or aimed at a UK audience is subject to UK medicines advertising legislation.

-The ABPI Code, which is administered by the PMCPA, covers online advertising and promotion, and states that promotional material about POMs directed to a UK audience that is provided on the internet must comply with all relevant requirements of the Code.
+The ABPI Code, which is administered by the PMCPA, covers online advertising and promotion of POMs, and states that promotional material directed to a UK audience provided digitally must comply with all relevant requirements of the Code.